-At St. Paul's, children in Pre-school through the fifth grade, (ages almost 3 through 11) are invited to participate in the world-renowned Episcopal program of "Godly Play".
+At St. Paul's, children in Preschool through 4th grade, (ages almost 3 through 10) are invited to participate in the world-renowned Episcopal program of "Godly Play."

 Godly Play Schedules:

 8:45 to 11:30 - Nursery available for children 5 and under.

 10:15 - All Children gather in the Sports Hall for free play & games.

 10:30 - Preschool thru Kindergarten Godly Play, Room B15

 10:30 - 1st and 2nd Grade Godly Play, Room B16

 10:30 - 3rd and 4th Grade Godly Play, Room B17

 For 5th Grade and up, please see our youth page: http://www.stpaulsbellingham.org/youth